fuzzymfx/fuzzymfx.github.io/content/current.md

 Here's an improved version of Llama Index's sub-querying engine used to generate SQL from Natural Language: [Neak](/blog/neak.html).

 At RadiusAI, I am exploring Prefect and will be working on automating workflows in Python.
+I am also involved in the team that is building auto-checkout terminals for retail stores.
+I am working on building the POS system for the terminals.

 On a personal trajectory, [Srijan](https://injuly.in) and I have identified a pain point in the developer tooling space.
 We are working on a solution to solve it.
 We are still in the early stages of the product, and I will be sharing more details soon.